UBC-MDS/ds-toolbox/chapters/en/module3.md

 <choice id='3'>
 <opt text='<code>git init README.md</code> and <code>git commit -m "Add authors and copyright"</code>' >
-What does the command <code>git init</code> does?
+What does the command <code>git init</code> do?
+You can read the manual to find out: `man git init` or `git init --help`.
 </opt>
 <opt text='<code>git commit -m "Add authors and copyright"</code>'>
-Have you include the README.md file in the staging area?
+Have you included the README.md file in the staging area?
 </opt>
 <opt text='<code>git add README.md</code> and <code>git commit -m "Add authors and copyright"</code>'  correct='true'>
 </opt>